Grifton residents bear with unexpected visitors

 “Bears are natural.
 We live in a rural area with farmland.
 It is common to see deer, wild turkeys and occasionally you will see a bear.”

-Bears have also been sighted in Country Club, Forest Acres and off of Wall Street in the fields.
+Bears have also been sighted in the Country Club and Forest Acres area and off of Wall Street in the fields.
+They also have been spotted in Greenville, including in the Windsor and Cherry Oaks neighborhoods.

 “Try to stay calm,” said Deanna Noble, wildlife conservation biologist.
 “Bears are usually wary of people unless humans feed or provoke them.
 Never feed, approach, surround or corner the bear.
 If it changes its natural behavior because of your presence, you are too close.